oracle-livelabs/common/gitlab-workshop/CICD/cicd.md

     * **OCIR_PASSWORD**: **&lt;auth-token&gt;**
     * **OCIR_REGISTRY**: **https://fra.ocir.io** [Find the region specific OCIR Endpoint here](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#regional-availability)
     * **OCIR_REPOSITORY**: **fra.ocir.io/orasenatdpltintegration01/webapp** (OCI OCIR region URL followed by tenancy name and the OCIR repo created earlier)
     * **OCIR_USER**: enter your username in the format &lt;tenancy-namespace&gt;/&lt;username&gt;, where &lt;tenancy-namespace&gt; is the auto-generated Object Storage namespace string of your tenancy (as shown on the Tenancy Information page).
 For example, ansh81vru1zp/jdoe@acme.com.
-If your tenancy is federated with Oracle Identity Cloud Service, use the format &lt;tenancy-namespace&gt;/oracleidentitycloudservice/&lt;username&gt;.
+If your tenancy is federated with Oracle Identity Cloud Service, use the format &lt;tenancy-namespace&gt;/oracleidentitycloudservice/&lt;username&gt;
-    * **OKE_AGENT**: **gitlab-instance-c00de01e/LiveLab:oke-cluster** (copy from URL and append the agent name)
+    * **OKE_AGENT**: **gitlab-instance-c00de01e/LiveLab:oke-cluster** (copy namespace from the URL, followed by the Project name, and Kubernetes agent name)